20 Ways to Support Your Child’s Personality Development - Baby Chick

 2. Allow Them Opportunities for Free Play

 Unstructured time can feel a bit daunting for parents.
-They might feel pressure as no measurable outcome or goal is being met, or progress is being made.
+They might feel pressure because there is no clear outcome or goal, and it can feel like nothing is being accomplished.
 However, free play lets children blossom.
 They develop physically and emotionally as they play out their internal world.
 It helps them develop empathy, settle conflicts, practice different roles, flex their imagination, and learn about problem-solving.

 3. Teach Them To Fight Fair